mrWheel/LittleFS_SysLogger/README.md

 ```
    sysLog.writef("This is line [%d] of [%s]", __LINE__, __FUNCTION__);
 ```
-To display the sytem log file you first have to tell the LittleFS_SysLogger to start reading:
+To read the sytem log file you first have to tell the LittleFS_SysLogger to start reading:
 ```
    char lLine[100] = {0};